-Independent Examination for Charities
+Independent Examination and Accounting for Charities

 All registered charities must produce an annual report and accounts each year.
 However, when a charity’s annual income exceeds £25,000, an audit or independent examination is also required.
-Independent examination of accounts can be seen as an alternative to the more rigorous and extensive audit.

 It is the responsibility of the trustees to appoint a suitably qualified accountancy firm to carry out an audit or independent examination of the accounts.
 This ensures that the charity’s supporters, beneficiaries and members of the public have assurance that appropriate accounting records have been kept.